Grade 11 - Commitment Year

 - determining if the data is consistent with information obtained from other sources on the same topic.

 This course is a detailed examination of our physical environment, including geomorphology, climatology, meteorology, soils, and natural vegetation.
-Human geography includes a study of energy resources, minerals, agriculture, transport and communications, industry, and land use choices.
-Map and photo interpretation also constitutes a significant part of the final examination which all students write in June.
+Human geography includes a study of energy resources, minerals, alternative energy sources, agriculture, transport and communications, industry, and land use choices.
+Project-based learning and map and photo interpretation also constitutes a significant part of the course content.

 - Theory Fundamentals